 2) Sidecar Touring Company not only offers night but day tours through Lisbon as well.
 You can even go outside the city to places like Sintra, Cabo da Roca, and Arrabida.
 Up to two people can be allocated to one bike and you can switch spots whenever you stop so that one person doesn’t have to be stuck in one place for the entire tour.
 For our night tour, it costs €85 euros per bike/sidecar.
 Prices will be higher for the longer half-day and day trips.

 3) Book your accommodation in Lisbon with booking.com.Booking.com

 4) Make your stay in Lisbon even better by going on other tours as well.

 5) If you’re looking to drive around on your own, consider renting a car.
 I’d also recommend checking out these tips for renting a car in Portugal.

 6) Looking for more inspiration about what to do in Portugal?
 Read over some of my popular blog posts:

-- Beautiful and Quirky Sintra, Portugal – Sintra, Portugal is a UNESCO World Heritage site full of stunning Portuguese castles, gardens and palatial villas.
-It also has a surprising quirky side!
+- Beautiful and Quirky Sintra, Portugal – Sintra, Portugal is a UNESCO World Heritage site full of stunning Portuguese castles, gardens, and palatial villas.
+It also has a surprisingly quirky side!

-*Disclosure – My time in Lisbon was complimentary, courtesy of Housetrip.
+*Disclosure – My time in Lisbon was complimentary, courtesy of HouseTrip.
 Any opinions expressed are entirely my own.
 This post contains some affiliate links.
-If you book a tour, car rental, or hotel through any of these links, I’ll earn a tiny commission at no extra cost to you.
+If you book a tour or hotel through any of these links, I’ll earn a tiny commission at no extra cost to you.
 Thanks for your support!